Manchester United continue Sanchez talks with Inter as Chilean is registered in Serie A club's Europa League squad | Goal.com

 Sanchez has spent the entire campaign on loan at the Serie A team after Ole Gunnar Solskjaer made it clear the 31-year-old did not fit into his structure at Old Trafford.

 The suspension of football due to the outbreak of Covid-19 saw Sanchez’s current loan deal extended to allow the attacker to complete the league campaign.
-However, that deal is set to expire at the end of the week.
+However, that deal is set to expire later this week.

 An option of another short-term loan to allow Sanchez to compete in the Europa League knockout tournament in Germany has been mooted and the two clubs are discussing a permanent deal with the Chile international not part of Solskjaer’s long-term plans.